Trimad/Sandbox/README.md

 This program is controlled via CLI using the following keywords:
 ### [fractal]
 This keyword is substituted for the name of the fractal you would like to render:
-1. buddhabrot
-2. glynn
-3. julia
-4. mandelbrot
 ### load
 * Optional keyword
 * If you've previously rendered a fractal and saved its configuration using the "save" keyword you can redraw it without have to re-render it.
 ### render
 If you don't include this keyword, the fractal won't render.
+You would omit this keyword if you wanted to load from a save file instead.
 ### save
 * Optional keyword
 * If you'd like to save the data of a rendered fractal so you can re-render it without having to draw it, use the save keyword.